Ecology and Evolutionary Biology

 Breadth Requirements: Living Things and Their Environment (4)

-EHJ352H1 - Evolution of the Human Genome
+EHJ352H1 - Human Evolutionary Genomics

 Hours: 24L/12T